 The impact of air traffic on the environment is an international challenge which requires global solutions.
 However, our environmental policy and management system begin already at a local level.
 In that regard, every employee is aware of his/her own contribution.
 And we, as an organisation, work actively with local and international bodies to reduce our ecological footprint.

 In addition to determining optimal routing and cost-effectiveness, new route structures and flight procedures submitted to us are also reviewed for possible reductions in length and noise emission.
 Efficient flight handling leads to less fuel consumption and reductions of greenhouse gas emissions.
-One example: Greener Wave
+Examples: Greener Wave and iStream.

 European regulatory authorities have implemented stringent requirements on air transport to reduce greenhouse gas emissions.
 Air navigation service providers are required to meet specific ecological objectives under the Single European Sky programme.